inkVerb/VIP/501/Lesson-06.md

 ### `_POST` Array

-Rather than sending the token in the XML head, we can simply add the token as an item to the `_POST` array with the JavaScript `formData.append()` method
+Rather than sending the token in the XML head, we can simply add the token as an item to the `_POST` array with the JavaScript `FD.append()` method

 Instead of: